What is HIV, and should I be tested?

 A: Knowing your risk can help you make important decisions to prevent exposure to HIV.
-The CDC has developed the HIV Risk Reduction Tool which can help you determine your risk and better understand the different prevention methods like using condoms or taking PrEP to reduce your risk.
-Overall, you have a 1 in 99 chance of being diagnosed with HIV at some point in your lifetime.
-Plus, the lifetime risk is much greater among some populations.
-For example the risk is:
+The CDC has developed the HIV Risk Reduction Tool (provided by the CDC) which can help you determine your risk and better understand the different prevention methods (like using condoms, dams or taking PrEP) to reduce your risk.
+Recent studies (2018) indicate the risk is:

 - 1 in 6 for gay and bisexual men

 - 1 in 2 for African American gay and bisexual men

 - 1 in 4 for Hispanic gay and bisexual men

 - 1 in 11 for white gay and bisexual men